rolazar/level-1-course-content/week-6/Rm-class-materials/README.md

     console.log(dereksPaper.news);

 The analogy isn't perfect, but it gets to how to manage responsibility for data and what choices you make when you pass by value vs. reference.

+### Homework

+The point of this is to practice assigning and re-assigning values in different contexts.

+Play the telephone game with different variables.
+Play it adding something to a number to increment it, and other simple variations.

+Like: add your name to the guestbook.

+  guestbook: {
+    "alice": "Hi!",
+    "bob": "I had a wonderful time!"
+  }

+  carolsBook = guestBook;
+  carolsBook.carol = "Hope to come again!"